-Given that job hunting is ranked as one of life’s most stressful endeavors and the CFA charter as one of its most difficult certifications, it should come as no surprise that I’ve yet to meet anyone who particularly enjoys undergoing both at once… let alone whilst already employed.
+Given that job hunting is ranked as one of life’s most stressful endeavors and the CFA charter as one of its most difficult certifications, it should come as no surprise that I’ve yet to meet anyone who can keep their CFA motivation up doing both… let alone whilst already employed.

 Here are some tips and tricks from my personal experience years ago when studying for CFA exams, working in a full-time job and job hunting, all at the same time.

 #1.
 Exercise is important.
 Just a walk will do.